Roberto Mancini: Lazio

 With Lazio, Mancini won his second scudetto and Cup Winners' Cup titles, as well as two more Coppa Italias.
 In the 1999–00 season, Lazio won the scudetto and Coppa Italia, but Mancini failed to score in 20 matches and later announced his playing retirement.
 He joined Lazio's coaching staff as Sven-Göran Eriksson's number two.
 In 2011, when asked about Mancini, Eriksson said: "I took him to Lazio with me and he wanted to be a manager even while he was a player.
 He was the coach, he was the kit man, he was the bus driver, everything.
 At Sampdoria he wanted to check that everything was in place before training.
 Sometimes I would have to tell him: 'Mancio, you have a game to play on Sunday, you will be exhausted if you have to control everything.'
-But he was like that."
+But he was like that."He is a Lazio Legend and will always be remembered.

 Leicester City

 Joining Leicester City on loan in January 2001, Mancini made his Premier League debut against Arsenal at the age of 36, but failed to complete a full 90 minutes in his five appearances for the club.
 In early February, he was given leave of absence, citing personal reasons.
 He telephoned the club on 14 February, however, and informed them he would not be returning to England; he had been offered the manager's job at Fiorentina.
 Despite this, he cites his time at Leicester City as the period during which he fell in love with the English game, and which later prompted him to accept the job at Manchester City.